elastic/apm-agent-python/CONTRIBUTING.md

 1. For Majors: Add the new major version to `conf.yaml` in the [elastic/docs](https://github.com/elastic/docs) repo.
 1. Commit changes with message `update CHANGELOG and bump version to X.Y.Z` where `X.Y.Z` is the version in `elasticapm/version.py`
-1. Open a PR against `main` with these changes
+1. Open a PR against `main` with these changes leaving the body empty
 1. Once the PR is merged, fetch and checkout `upstream/main`
 1. Tag the commit with `git tag -s vX.Y.Z`, for example `git tag -s v1.2.3`.
    Copy the changelog for the release to the tag message, removing any leading `#`.
-1. Reset the current major branch (`1.x`, `2.x` etc) to point to the current main, e.g. `git branch -f 1.x main`
 1. Push tag upstream with `git push upstream --tags` (and optionally to your own fork as well)
-1. Update major branch, e.g. `1.x` on upstream with `git push upstream 1.x`
+1. Open a PR from `main` to the major branch, e.g. `1.x` to update it.
+In order to keep history you may want to merge with the `rebase` strategy.
+It is crucial that `main` and the major branch have the same content.
 1. After tests pass, Github Actions will automatically build and push the new release to PyPI.
 1. Edit and publish the [draft Github release](https://github.com/elastic/apm-agent-python/releases) created by Github Actions.
-Copy the changelog into the body of the release.
+Substitute the generated changelog with one hand written into the body of the release and move the agent layer ARNs under a `<details>` block with a `summary`.